tocache/Microchip-PIC18F57Q43/Clock_I2C_LCD.X/readme.md

-Clock using a 32.768KHz crystal as a secondary oscillator that feeds the Timer1 module for RTC operation
+Clock using a 32.768KHz crystal as a secondary oscillator that feeds the Timer1 module for RTC operation<br>